mgcha85/gene_and_mirna/index.md

 ## Point 1-d
 ### Identified genes are similar using tissue or cell line samples
 We compared target genes using 93 tissues and 240 tissues data, which is in section **"File entries by Tissues"**.
-We checked the how many target genes are shared by a miRNA.
+We checked how many target genes are shared by a miRNA.
 The result is in [here](https://drive.google.com/file/d/1w47NbPXd9WfckMIyanS9QYOt5tOhbBEz/view?usp=sharing).
 The column #∩ is the number of intersection of two target genes and #U is the number of union of two target genes. #∩/#U is the ratio of intersection and union.